Actively Recruiting

 You will not qualify if you...

-- Taking more than one biologic drug
+- Using more than one biologic drug

 - Pregnant

-- Issues such as alcohol or drug use that may cause non-compliance
+- Issues that may cause non-compliance, such as alcohol or drug use

 - Unable to provide consent or comply with follow-up visits